microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaApplicationProxyConnectorGroupMembers.md

 ```
 The output of this command, showing all the connectors in the group.

-### Example 2: Gets top one connectors in the group.
+### Example 2: Gets top one connector in the group.
 ```powershell
 PS C:\>Get-EntraBetaApplicationProxyConnectorGroupMembers -Id 87ffe1e2-6313-4a22-93eb-da1eb8a2bf8d -Top 1
 ```